azavea/climate-change-api/README.rst

 Loading Data from NetCDF
 ''''''''''''''''''''''''

-``./script/setup`` and ``./script/update`` will have populated your database with scenario, climate, model, city, region, and boundary data -- skip to the section "Loading Data From Staging".
+Running ``./scripts/setupdb`` will populate your database with scenario, climate model, 200 cities, region, and boundary data -- if sufficient, skip to the section "Loading Data From Staging".

 Run migrations::